 When you look at the list of Super Bowl host cities, you can see one very common theme – most of these cities are in warm climate areas.

 Despite the successful tradition of the Super Bowl being played in warmer regions, the NFL has branched out into colder climates to showcase the biggest game of the year.
 Typically, these games are played indoor as was the case in 2018 when the city of Minneapolis, MN, hosted Super Bowl LII.
 But, just like most things in life, there was an exception to this cold weather rule – Super Bowl XLVIII, was played at MetLife Stadium in East Rutherford, NJ.

 For the first time ever, the Super Bowl was played outdoors in a cold weather climate and generated some controversy due to the NFL’s selection for a notoriously cold host city.
 The game was played between the Denver Broncos and the Seattle Seahawks to an outcome (43-8) that was as unenjoyable as the weather was expected to be, but mother nature cooperated and temperatures approached record highs that day despite early forecasts calling for snow and rain.

 Not far behind, we have the Los Angeles metropolitan area that has played the host role seven times.
 However, the Los Angeles metro area hasn’t hosted a Super Bowl in over two decades.
 But, that drought won’t last much longer as the greater Los Angeles region is pegged to host the 2022 Super Bowl.

 Like Los Angeles, Minneapolis broke their 26 year drought by hosting the 2018 Super Bowl.
 The success of that 2018 event will definitely influence the NFL’s course of action as they look to choose more cold weather host cities.

 It seems that the NFL has created its own reunion tour of sorts as they also broke the longest host city drought by playing Super Bowl 50 in the San Francisco Bay Area (Santa Clara) after a 31 year drought.
-The NFL plans on ending Atlanta’s near-two decade drought by hosting the 2019 Super Bowl at the Falcons’ new home – the Mercedes-Benz Stadium.
+The NFL ended Atlanta’s near-two decade drought by hosting the 2019 Super Bowl at the Falcons’ new home – the Mercedes-Benz Stadium.